data-gymnasia/courses/content/epidemic-modeling/content.md

 ---
 > id: step-solution-basic-SIR

-*Solution*.
-The probability that an individual avoids infection is the probability that each infection opportunity fails to transmit.
+*Solution.* The probability that an individual avoids infection is the probability that each infection opportunity fails to transmit.
 This probability is $(1-p)^j$, since there are $j$ infected individuals, and each one transmits with probability $p$.
 Therefore, the probability of infection for the individual is $1-(1-p)^j$.

 [Continue](btn:next)